Travel Out & Reentry: H-1B, E-3, & O-1

 - a valid H-1B, E-3 or O-1 visa stamped in the passport (certain exceptions apply);

 - the employee portion of the I-797 approval notice (not required for E-3); and

 - a copy of their most recent pay stub (recommended).

-If the entry visa stamp in your passport has expired and you plan to travel outside the United States, you must go to a U.S. consulate or embassy abroad to obtain a new visa.
+A valid visa is required for entry to the United States with limited exceptions.
+If the entry visa stamp in your passport has expired and you plan to travel outside the United States, you must renew your visa at the U.S. consulate or embassy abroad (new window).
 Visa stamps are never issued or renewed in the United States.
-Students and scholars should generally allow 2-8 weeks for processing.
-Contact the consulate for an appointment prior to finalizing travel plans.
+Allow 2-8 weeks for processing.

-Some students and scholars will also be subject to Security Advisory Opinions because of their countries of national origin, citizenship, fields of study, or at the discretion of the Consular Officer.
-Security Advisory Opinions commonly take one month but may require as long as 4-6 months in rare cases.
+Some visa applicants will also be subject to additional administrative processing because of their countries of origin, citizenship, fields of study, or at the discretion of the Consular Officer.
+Administrative processing commonly takes 6-8 weeks.

 Review the OGS Know Your Rights at the Airport (PDF) handout prior to re-entry to the US to familiarize with your rights.